lmcrean/Steam-Report/README.md

 **Business stories**
 I need to promote Careers in STEAM

-I need CRUD logic
+I need to use CRUD logic

 I need footers at the bottom to promote my brand

-**Scope**
+**User Stories Scope**
-I need a quiz that tests me on STEAM subjects
+I need a quiz that provides me with personal feedback on a certain holistic level.

-I need to check my high score

-I want option to update my high score and username
+ - the user takes a personality quiz at the beginning of the session.
+ - the user takes a quiz on STEAM subjects.
+ - the user receives a personal report at the end of the session, summarising their personality, academic knowledge and suggesting what qualities they might have for a career in STEAM.

+I need a quiz that provides me with broader feedback that relates to other users.
+  -

-I want to be able to delete my high score
+I want option to retake the quiz or delete my results.

+I need my identity to be anonymous as there is sensitive data being handled
+ - the user is asked to enter a username at the beginning of the session.
+ - the user is asked to use a Moniker, and is double checked to confirm that their input is not their real name.

 **Structure**
-I need all the controls to navigate the quiz successfully
+I need all the controls to navigate the test successfully

-I need the quiz to show me my overall high score and assess my high score on individual sections.
+I need the quiz to show me my overall STEAM high score and assess my high score on individual sections.

 I need to see my rank in the leaderboard.
 (If I completed the quiz faster than a user of the same rank, I deserve to be a higher rank)

 I need each section to select 10 random MCQs from a large database

-I need a time limit of 5 minutes for each section

 **Skeleton needs**
 I need to see the logo consistently throughout the game